 Thus, foreign banks are on an equal footing with Russian banks, therefore, it is correct to say that they aren’t foreign banks, but, merely banks with foreign participation.

-Top 5 foreign banks in Russia:
+Top 5 foreign banks operating in Russia 2021:

 Raiffeisen Bank has operated in Russia since 1996.
 This bank provides full range of services to private and corporate clients, residents and non-residents – in both rubles and foreign currencies.
 ZAO “Raiffeisenbank” is a subsidiary of Raiffeisen Bank International AG.